tatomyr/purity/README.md

 # Precommit

-Before commiting to the project, code must pass all necessary checks described in `bin/check.sh`.
+Before being committed to the project, code must pass all necessary checks described in `bin/check.sh`.
-To add the git hook to the project run this command from the project root:
+To add the git hook to the project, run the following command from the project root:

 ```
 ln -s ../../bin/pre-commit.sh .git/hooks/pre-commit